 Programs Supported by the Division of Archives and Research Collections

-The William Ready Division of Archives and Research Collections acquires rare books, and archives in a variety of formats and media, including electronic and born-digital records, to serve the research and teaching needs of McMaster University’s faculty, students, and members of the public.
-The greatest emphasis is placed on unique or scarce materials of enduring historical and cultural value.
-Collections are built by the Director of Archives and Research Collections in consultation with the University Librarian, other library staff, and faculty or Department Chairs.
+The William Ready Division of Archives and Research Collections acquires rare books, and archives in a variety of formats and media, including electronic and born-digital records, to serve the research and teaching needs of McMaster University’s faculty and students, to collect materials useful to researchers and scholars beyond McMaster, and to provide access to cultural materials for members of the public.
+The greatest emphasis is placed on unique or scarce materials of enduring historical, cultural, and research value.
+Collections are built by the Archives and Research Collections Librarian, the Associate University Librarian, Collections, and the Division's professional staff, in consultation with the University Librarian, other library staff, and members of the McMaster faculty.
 Materials are acquired primarily through donation and sometimes by purchase.
 The Division of Archives and Research Collections seeks the support of donors of both books and archives and monetary gifts.
-For more information on making gifts, please visit the Supporting Your Library section of our website (/supporting).
+For more information on making gifts, please visit the Supporting Your Library section of our website.

 Scope and Priorities of the Collections

 Areas of collecting interest are defined in part by the collection policies and the existing strengths of the collections.
 New collecting areas are added in response to evolving research and teaching needs, new disciplines or modes of intellectual inquiry, new university academic priorities, in anticipation of the needs of future scholarship, or in response to gift or other opportunities.
 Each acquisition opportunity is reviewed on its own merits, and collecting policies and priorities are regularly reviewed.
 Because resources for acquisition and housing are finite, collecting is selective in all areas.
 See also:

 Existing collection strengths

 - Canadian history and politics,